 If you need to control basement humidity, a desiccant dehumidifier is a good choice.
 Desiccant dehumidifiers use a desiccant wheel to remove moisture, rather like the way silica gel keeps food items moisture-free.
 A built-in heater restores the wheel’s ability to absorb moisture.

-Though they are portable and more energy efficient than compression dehumidifiers, desiccant dehumidifiers are more expensive and are not as effective in warm climates.
+Though they are portable dehumidifiers, desiccant dehumidifiers can be more expensive and may be less effective in warm climates.

-Thermoelectric dehumidifiers use a solid-state thermoelectric device to pump heat from one side of the dehumidifier condenser to another, cooling the opposite side.
-Air is drawn over the cold side, causing condensation, which is then stored in a removable tank.
-Thermoelectric dehumidifiers have few moving parts and maintain long life spans.
+Thermoelectric dehumidifiers use a solid-state thermoelectric device to pump heat from one side of the condenser to another, cooling the opposite side in the process.
+As air is drawn over the cold side, it causes condensation, which is then stored in a removable tank.

-To reap the benefits of using a dehumidifier, you’ll need to select the right model for your home.
+To reap all the benefits of a dehumidifier, you’ll need to select the right model for your home.
 Dehumidifier features vary from model to model.
-While energy efficiency is important, homeowners should also look for features that allow you to control humidity levels and perform easy maintenance.
+While energy efficiency is important, homeowners should also look for features that allow you to control humidity levels and are easy to maintain.

 Consider the following when looking for dehumidifiers:

-As most dehumidifiers store condensed water in a tank for removal, it’s important to determine the correct capacity for your needs.
-Too small, and you’ll be emptying the tank too often, while dehumidifiers that are too large for the space they occupy or too powerful for the relative humidity will consume more energy than you need to use.
+Most dehumidifiers store condensed water in a tank for removal, so it’s important to determine the correct capacity for your needs.
+Too small, and you’ll be emptying the tank too often, while dehumidifiers that are too large for the space they occupy could consume more energy than necessary.

 Tank capacity is measured in pints removed by the dehumidifier.
 Room size is calculated in square feet.
-The relative humidity of the room is also a factor when considering dehumidifier sizing, and it affects the amount of moisture the unit needs to remove from the air to attain the ideal humidity for your home.
+The relative humidity of the room is also a factor when considering dehumidifier sizing, as it affects the amount of moisture the unit needs to remove from the air to attain an ideal humidity.

 Large-capacity dehumidifiers can remove more than 50 pints of water a day.
 While rooms of up to 1,500 square feet are well suited to a large-capacity dehumidifier, room size is only one factor.
 Any space with excessively high humidity can benefit from large models, although they’re most often used for basements, garages and large rooms.

 Medium-capacity dehumidifiers can remove about 50 pints of moisture a day.
-They are most often used for wet bathrooms as well as large bedrooms and living rooms.
+They’re most often used for wet bathrooms as well as large bedrooms and living rooms.

-Whole-house-capacity dehumidifiers are just that — they can control humidity throughout the entire home.
-The cost of such units is high, however, and in most cases, they aren’t essential.
+Whole house capacity dehumidifiers are just that — they can control humidity throughout the entire home.
+The cost of such units can be high, however, and in most cases, they aren’t essential.
 Stand-alone dehumidifiers are sufficient to meet most residential needs.

-Pro Tip: If you don’t know the energy usage of your dehumidifier, watts can be measured by using devices like P3 Kill A Watt Edge.
-Simply plug your dehumidifier into the device, and it can calculate the energy consumption of your machine in active or standby mode!
+If you don’t know the energy consumption of your dehumidifier, watts can be measured by using devices like P3 Kill A Watt Edge.
+Simply plug your dehumidifier into the device, and it can calculate the energy consumption of your machine in active or standby mode.

-Energy-efficient dehumidifiers play an integral role in maintaining your ideal home humidity.
-From selecting the best dehumidifier sizing to the best energy-efficient features to look for, the proper dehumidifier improves your home’s air quality while preventing moisture damage to the building’s structures.
+Energy-efficient dehumidifiers play an integral role in maintaining a good humidity for your home.
+It can take a little research, from selecting the best dehumidifier sizing to the best energy-efficient features, but the proper dehumidifier can improve your home’s air quality as well as prevent moisture damage to the building’s structures.